Define electric current as the charge passing a point per unit time; recall and use the equation I = Q / t

 Current is not the same as charge; it is the *rate* of charge flow.

-Current is a scalar quantity; it has magnitude but no direction.
+Current is a scalar quantity – it has magnitude but no intrinsic direction (direction is indicated by the convention).

-If a current of 2 A flows for 5 s, how much charge passes a point?
+If a current of 2 A flows for 5 s, how much charge passes the point?

 A circuit carries a charge of 30 C in 10 s.
 What is the current?